garyzhubc/STAT406-2017/Lecture10/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/prune4.5-1.png)

-We can verify that the predictions on the test set did improve:
+Finally, we can verify that the predictions of the pruned tree on the test set are better than before:

 ``` r
 # predictions are better